 Faruki attorneys successfully defended the former chief of staff of the Cincinnati VA Medical Center against charges of distributing controlled substances.
 The client was acquitted of all charges.

 Faruki attorneys represented a healthcare industry CFO in an investigation of audit procedures and reconciliation of internal accounts.
 The client was not charged.

 Faruki attorneys represented a management-level employee of a national health care company that was investigated by the United States Attorney for the District of Massachusetts in a large-scale investigation into off-label marketing practices.
 The client was not charged.

 Defended highest-ranking U.S.-based corporate executive of major Japanese auto parts supplier in case involving alleged violations of the federal Clean Water Act and obstruction of justice with respect to the EPA’s investigation of same.
 Although corporate defendant forced to plead guilty to felony count and to pay multi-million dollar fine, client permitted to plead to misdemeanor offenses.

 Asset Seizure and Forfeiture

-Represented multiple clients in litigating and negotiating return of seized funds and assets in connection with criminal investigations.
+Faruki attorneys represented multiple clients in litigating and negotiating the return of seized assets.